Salvation – Saved From and Saved For

 You shall remember all the way which the LORD your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not (Deuteronomy 8:2).

-Though God tests our faith He does not test us beyond our ability to endure it (James 1:2,3 and 1 Corinthians 10:13).
+Though God tests our faith through trials He does not test us beyond our ability to endure it (James 1:2,3 and 1 Corinthians 10:13).
 It is through such times that God teaches us to be faithful and holy.
 His love is for our good, especially in the midst of trial, because He wants to see us grow into the likeness of His Son who endured great temptation and suffering.

-Faith is the foundation upon which obedience to God’s revealed will grows.
-As James declares, ‘faith without works is dead’ (James 2:26).
+Faith is the foundation upon which obedience to God’s revealed will grow.
+As James declares, ‘faith without works is dead‘ (James 2:26).
 In other words obedience to God’s and Jesus’ commands flows from a living faith.
 If we claim to believe but not obey we deceive ourselves.
-This is not to say that if at some time we are disobedient to God’s commands we are faithless.
-But as we walk with God and know Him more, our faith will grow, and so will our obedience.
+Paul warned the Corinthians that it is possible to believe or receive the grace of God in vain, that is a faith of no effect (1 Corinthians 15:1-2 and 2 Corinthians 6:1-2).

 Jesus said we are to both believe and obey Him: